wo315/learngit/readme.txt

 Git is a disturbted version control system
-Gis is a free software
+Gis is a free software disturbted under the GPL